thosgood/this-weeks-finds/markdown/101-151/week131.md

 Standard Model is a quantum field theory describing all known particles and all the known forces except gravity: the electromagnetic, weak and strong forces.
-The Standard Model treats the electromagnetic and weak forces in a unified way - so one speaks of the \"electroweak\" force - but it treats the strong force seperately.
+The Standard Model treats the electromagnetic and weak forces in a unified way - so one speaks of the "electroweak" force - but it treats the strong force seperately.

 In 1975, Georgi and Glashow invented a theory which fit all the known